-ROLANDSEN seemed to be picking up notably.
-After all the village had read his declaration, he kept to himself and avoided people.
-This made a good impression; evidently the scapegrace had taken thought and turned aside from his evil ways.
-But the fact was that Rolandsen had no time for sauntering idly about the roads now; he was incessantly at work in his room at night.
+X $R^{ ext{OLANDSEN}}$ seemed to be picking up again to a marked degree.
+After all the village had read his declaration, he kept to himself, and avoided people.
+This made a good impression; evidently the scapegrace had taken thought, and turned aside from his evil ways.
+But the fact was that Rolandsen had no time for sauntering idly about the roads now; he was restlessly at work in his room at nights.
 There were numbers of bottles, large and small, containing samples, that he had to pack up and send away by post east and west.
-Also, he was at the instrument early and late; it was imperative to make the best of his time before he was dismissed.
+Also, he was at the instrument early and late; it was essential to make the best of his time before he was dismissed.
 His scandalous story had also reached the Vicarage, and everyone looked with commiseration upon Jomfru van Loos, whose former lover had turned out so badly.
-The pastor himself called her into his study and talked to her gently for a long time.

-Jomfru van Loos was certainly not now dis-

-posed to hold Rolandsen to his word; she would go and see him once more, and make an end of it.

-She found him looking abject and miscrable, but this did not soften her.
+The priest himself called her into his study and talked to her gently for a long time.
+Jomfru van Loos was certainly not now disposed to hold Rolandsen to his word; she would go and see him once more, and make an end of it.
+She found him looking abject and miserable, but this did not soften her.
 "Nice things you've been doing," said she.
 "I hoped you would come, so I could ask pardon," he answered.